 - A. Make sure you have signed your score sheet and have noted the time of day that the race began and was completed.
 Verify the last recorded lap with all scorers.
 If there is a problem, re-check the score sheets.
 Majority rules and the Head Scorer will break ties.
 Go over the race on your own score sheet carefully and verify the total number of lapped cars each scorer has and any other special circumstances of the race.
 All must agree.
 If there is not a unanimous agreement, continue to go over the race lap by lap until the mistake found or difference is found and again, the majority rules. - B. NOTE: DO NOT FILL IN MISSED LAPS OR CARS or fill them in with different color ink so that there is no question about what you actually saw/wrote on your score sheet.
-After considering all lapped cars, verify your finish with the other scorers; all should agree.
-Don't announce finishes that you are not 100% sure of.
+After considering all lapped cars, verify your finish with the other

-- C. A driver that does take the initial double file green flag but does not complete a lap is a DNF.
+- scorers: all should agree.
+Don't announce finishes that you are not 100% sure of. - C. A driver that does take the initial double file green flag but does not complete a lap is a DNF.
 A driver must take every completed green lap in order to be a finisher.
-If a driver comes out late from the work area and misses the start, score until verified by the officials as being late. - D. Order of Finish: - Finisher Car must cross the start-finish line on the checkered flag lap under green.
-Crossing the line means any part of the car that crosses over the line in any way it crosses the line. (front bumper, rear bumper, sideways, backwards, upside down, etc) - b.
+If a driver comes out late from the work area and misses the start, score until verified by the officials as being late. - D. Order of Finish: - a.
+Finisher Car must cross the start-finish line on the checkered flag lap under green.
+Crossing the line means any part of the car that crosses over the line in any way it crosses the line. (front bumper, rear bumper, sideways, backwards, upside down, etc).
+Final standings for finishers will be determined by the sequence in which the cars completed the scheduled distance. - b.
 Did Not Finish (DNF) if there is more than 1 DNF, the finishing order is determined by the car with the most laps ran.
 (A DNF car is one that took a green flag) A DNF car does not have to complete a lap.
 A car receiving three Strikes is also a DNF. - c.
 If more than one car is DNF on the same lap, the order of finish should be according to the running order of the last completed green flag lap, unless there is a call then the car(s) without the call will receive the better finishing position. - d.
 Did Not Start (DNS) If more than 1, order them by starting position.
 A DNS car is one that did not take the initial green flag. - e.
-Disqualified (DQ) In order in which they occurred, (scales, tech, etc.) - f.
-Did Not Attempt (DNA) Car and driver did not take the track, or report to staging

-THE FINAL LAP IS THE ONE RECORDED WHEN THE CHECKERED FLAG FALLS.
-NEVER GO BACK A LAP FOR A FINISH OF A RACE (UNLESS THERE IS A YELLOW FLAG DISPLAYED WITH THE CHECKERED FLAG -REFERENCE 208)
+Disqualified (DQ) In order in which they occurred (flagrant) - f.
+Did Not Attempt (DNA) Car and driver did not take the track, or report to staging - g.
+Disqualified (DQ) In order in which they occurred (unsportsmanlike conduct, illegal engine or tech item).
+This category is for any car receiving 0 points. - THE FINAL LAP IS THE ONE RECORDED WHEN THE CHECKERED FLAG FALLS.
+NEVER GO BACK A LAP FOR A FINISH OF A RACE (UNLESS THERE IS A YELLOW FLAG DISPLAYED WITH THE CHECKERED FLAG REFERENCE 208)